Chat With a Mormon Online

 Many people believe that we worship Joseph Smith.
 This is not true.
 I have never met the man, but what I have learned and prayed about Joseph Smith I know to be true.
 I know that the young boy of 14 wanted to know the truth and sought divine assistance in his search.
 I know that in response to humble and sincere prayer God the Father and His Son, Jesus Christ, appeared to Joseph Smith.
 It wasn't a dream or a made-up story.
 Just as the sun rises and sets each day, Joseph Smith saw what he saw.
 I know that the Book of Mormon, which Joseph Smith translated by the gift and power of God, is a true testament of Jesus Christ.
 I know that through Joseph Smith, Jesus Christ's church was restored to the Earth and the priesthood authority was also restored.
 I know that temple blessings were restored through the Prophet Joseph Smith.
 I know that he died because he would not deny what he saw, and did was through God's power and grace.
 I appreciate, honor, respect, and love Joseph Smith.
 I believe that he was an instrument in the Lord's hands to help bring about his Father's work and glory.
 I look forward to the day when I can finally meet this man among men, even a living prophet of the Lord Jesus Christ.

 I live my faith by attending my weekly church meetings on Sunday.
-At church, I teach two different classes.
-One class is designed for new members or for those learning about the church.
-The other class I teach is for the 12 year old young men.
-These allow me to learn about myself, the gospel, and others.
-I have four families that I and another man visit in their homes to share a gospel message and to see how they are doing.
-At church and throughout the week, I have been assigned to assist the missionary efforts which has become a blessing in my life.
+At church, I get to serve my brothers and sisters in many ways.
+This allows me to learn about myself, the gospel, and others.
+I have four families that I and my son visit in their homes to share a gospel message and to see how they are doing.
 On every other day, I live my faith by trying my best to have personal prayer morning and night, a family prayer before my kiddos go to sleep, and a prayer with my wife before retiring for the day.
 I also read from the scriptures each morning which helps set the tone for the day and keeps Christ's love and mercy within view.
 In the church, we have many opportunities to serve our fellowman.
 Whenever these opportunities arise, I seek to serve.
 I enjoy following Christ's example of "loving your neighbor as yourself" and joy in selfless service.
 I also live my faith by trying my best to set a good example to my family and to those I meet in the community and work with.
 Being a good example of living a christian life is important because it outwardly shows my inward beliefs and convictions.